jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 $$q = [w, (x, y, z)].$$

 We are going to write a class and some member functions to perform quaternion calculations.
-In the **maths.hpp** file add the following code above.
+In the **maths.hpp** file add the following code **above** where we have defined the Maths class (its important that the Quaternion class is defined before the Maths class since later we will be adding methods to the Maths class that use quaternions).

 ```
 // Quaternion class